Neuropathy Resources

 The cost: no insurance - $80 to $120

-I’ve been using an electric foot massager for several years now.
+The electric foot massager has been a part of my life for several years now.
 I started with a simple one that cost about $50, and after it gave me some real relief, I invested in a high-end model for a couple hundred dollars.
 It’s been fantastic—the rolling massage, the vibrations, and the heat all work together so well.
-Next to the compression boots and ice boots, it’s absolutely at the top of my list for pain relief.
+Next to the compression boots and ice boots, it’s absolutely at the top of my list for immediate pain relief.
 They provide a targeted, kneading motion along the soles, which helps improve circulation.
-They stimulate nerve endings, which can reduce numbness and promote a mild analgesic effect.
-The heat function enhances blood flow and relaxes muscles, which eases tightness and reduces discomfort.
-They are super passive, just slide your feet in and enjoy the relief!
+They stimulate nerve endings.
+This will reduce cramping.
+These massagers have been an awesome instant relief for allot of pain.

 Cost: $50 to $350